 Florence is famous as a Renaissance city not only for its architecture, but for the design of the city itself, with two main boulevards running along the Arno, and a network of streets, such as Via Tornabuoni, connecting throughout.
 Off of the main streets, you will find areas of the winding and serpentine streets reminiscent of the Medieval design of the city.
 There are three main ways to how to get around Florence: walking (often the most convenient), the bus, and a taxi.

-Most places within the historical center can be reached by foot within 10-20 minutes.
+Most places within the historical center can be reached on foot within 10-20 minutes.
 Although the streets can at times be crowded, and the sidewalks notoriously narrow, knowing which routes to take to get where you need to go easily and avoid the crowds has big advantages.
 Walking also allows you to take in all the beauty of the city along the way.
-If you need help finding your way, or carrying light shopping bags or a piece of luggage, you can always use the Prontopia app to request help from a friendly local in Florence.
+If you need help finding your way, or carrying light shopping bags or a piece of luggage, you can always use Prontopia to request help from a friendly local in Florence.

 There are official taxi stands distributed among the main piazzas of Florence, and at the Santa Maria Novella Train Station.
 If is forbidden to hail a taxi, and required to even get a taxi from the taxi stand, or call the dispatch at 055 4242.
 Wait times can be a major issue for taxis in Florence, however, so it is important not to count on this option if you need to get somewhere quickly.